-The PWM output pin gives up to a 10-bit resolution of a pulse width modulated signal.
-The PWM output is controlled by an internal timer inside the MCP39F511, $F{TIMER}$ described in this section, with a base frequency of 16 MHz.
-The base period is defined as $P{TIMER}$ and is 1/[16 MHz].
+The PWM output pin gives up to a 10-bit resolution of a pulse-width modulated signal.
+The PWM output is controlled by an internal timer inside the MCP39F511A device, F{TIMER} described in this section, with a base frequency of 16 MHz.
+The base period is defined as P{TIMER} and is 1/[16 MHz].
 This 16 MHz time base is fixed due to the 4 MHz internal oscillator or 4 MHz external crystal.

-The output of the PWM is active only when the PWM Control register has a value of 0x0001.
-The PWM output is turned off when the register has a value of 0x0000.
+The output of the PWM is active only when PWM_CNTRL bit in System Configuration register is set.
+The PWM output is turned off when the PWM CNTRL bit is cleared.